RNGSSB/source-sdk-2013-bds-base/README.md

 - You may re-enable cosmetics and weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICS.
 Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
 - You may re-enable only weapon stranges, reskins, etc by using BDSBASE_CURATED_ITEMS_ALLOWCOSMETICWEAPONS.
 Items that represent reskins must have "reskin" set to 1 in your desired item schema definitions.
 - Using this with BDSBASE_CUSTOM_SCHEMA would also allow custom items to be allowed with this option.
 If you only need BDSBASE_CUSTOM_SCHEMA for custom attributes, use BDSBASE_CURATED_ITEMS_DISABLE_CUSTOMITEMS.
 - You can give curated items with BDSBASE_CURATED_ITEMS_GIVEWHITELISTEDITEMS.
+Items must be achievement awards for them to show up with BDSBASE_CURATED_ITEMS_GIVEWHITELISTEDITEMS.
 If you don't want items to show up with this enabled, set "reskin" to 1 in your desired item schema definitions.

 BDSBASE_ECON_LOADOUT_ONLY
 - Games: TF2